hutou/tablo/tutorial.md

 TODO TODO TODO
 TODO TODO TODO

-the BodyRow type
+the SummaryBodyRow type
-BodyColumn type
+SummaryBodyColumn type

 The first part - the creation of the main table - calls for no particular comment (except perhaps the use of a more realistic data source than the